LukeLin1126/WDC1/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

+## CAUTION :

+## Author has NO responsibility for this repository

+## Any code/resources directly submit to either external or internal assessment systemes without innovation is at your own RISK and might lead to a breach [Academic Integrity Policy](https://www.adelaide.edu.au/policies/230/)